OmarAlqawasmeh/coEvolutionTermsExtraction/README.md

 **Ontology co-evolution** is a situation where: O is an ontology which has at least two versions v1 and v2.

 O' is an ontology which has at least two versions v1' and v2'.

 t(v) is the creation time for a version.
-O uses terms that exist in O'
+O uses terms that exist in O'.

-O is not as same as O'.
+O != O'.

 Ontology co-evolution could happen if the following conditions are satisfied: